obecto/perper/samples/benchmarks/Messaging.FunctionApp/README.md

 The `Peering` stream is pretty basic, just rebinding its output to that of all the `Node`s.

 `Node`s communicate back to the `Launcher` stream using static instances of the `Stat` class.
-That way, messages containing statistical information do not have to propagate through Perper.
+That way, statistical information does not have to propagate through Perper, and thus interfere with the benchmark.
 The `Stat` class is designed for multithreaded usage, and contains utilities for computing changes in the total value, necessary for displaying per-second values in the `Launcher`.